Gradgrind: In the story

-In a famous passage, a visiting official asks one of Gradgrind's students, "Suppose you were going to carpet a room.
+In a famous passage, a visiting mill-owner, Josiah Bounderby, asks Gradgrind's students, "Suppose you were going to carpet a room.
 Would you use a carpet having a representation of flowers upon it?"
 The character Sissy Jupe replies, ingenuously, that she would because, "If you please, Sir, I am very fond of flowers".

 "And is that why you would put tables and chairs upon them, and have people walking over them with heavy boots?"